 Each of these have a scale ratio and precision which can be changed using the UI.
 The scale defines the translation from document space to world space as described in the Overview section above.
 The precision defines the number of significant digits to which the measurement information is saved to the annotation and in the case of ruler annotations, displayed to the user in the form of a caption.

-To create a measurement annotations, tap and hold on an area of the PDF without any text or annotations to bring up the long-press menu.
-Then scroll through the menu to find the Ruler, Perimeter, and Area tools.
+To create a measurement annotation, tap and hold on an area of the PDF without any text or annotations to bring up the long-press menu.
+Then scroll through the menu to find the "Measure..." option.
+Clicking that option will reveal the Ruler, Perimeter, and Area tools.

 Get the answers you need: Support